 We crossed a bridge over the gently rushing river Vispa carrying along chunks of melted snow.
 The vista of myriad shades of chalets and boutiques lining the river with a backdrop of colossal mountains made for an absolute stunner.
 The fresh air and chilly weather had made Chhavi soon doze off into her dad’s cozy arms.

-Our excitement was soon shelved when we learned that we weren’t allowed on a ride to Glacier Paradise for our kiddo was less than a year old.
+Traveling with a baby comes with its own constraints, our excitement was soon shelved when we learned that we weren’t allowed on a ride to Glacier Paradise for our kiddo was less than a year old.
 Half-hearted we bought tickets to Trockener Steg, the highest point they could allow us with our kiddo.

 Zermatt the popular ski resort is frequented by the mountaineers and skiers from all over the world.
 We could spot tiny skiers and snowboarders leaving their trails on the fresh pristine snow.